If there are two phrases we are hearing much too often today, they are “digital transformation” and “automation.”

-These two steps are further broken down in multiple stages.
+These two steps are further broken down into multiple stages.

-When we already have BPM, which is doing an excellent job helping organizations transform digitally, do we really need process mining?
+When we already have BPM, which is helping organizations transform digitally, do we really need it?
 How does it benefit organizations?
 The answer will both surprise and please you.

 Some of the most significant benefits of process mining are as follows:

-Service companies offer higher efficiency and lower costs to their clients, through operational excellence.
-Process mining finds process inefficiencies and helps optimize the operations.
+Service companies offer higher efficiency and lower costs to their clients through operational excellence.
+Process mining finds process inefficiencies and helps optimize operations.